 Pour the wet ingredients into the dry ingredients and mix.

-Use an ice cream scoop to put batter into each lined muffin section.
+Use an ice cream scoop to put the batter into each lined muffin section.
 Bake at 350F degrees for 22-25 minutes until done.

 How do I know when the muffins are done baking?